 “Pvt.
 Albert K. Walker of the United States Army to Mrs. ALbert K. Walker, 1205 Eleventh Street, LaGrande, Oregon.

-“In good health and receiving treatment.
+“In good health and receiving good treatment.
 Having medical attention.
 Living in a good climate in a beautiful place.

 “The Japanese authorities are considerate of our care and welfare.